Slow remote connection speed/performance

 Default Internet-ID server vs. Self-hosted server

-If you use Internet-ID connection you can make it faster by using self-hosted server (RU Server) instead of our company's public servers.
-Learn how to set up Internet-ID with RU Server.
+If you use Internet-ID connection you can make it faster by switching to your own self-hosted server (RU Server).
+See Server Role—Relay.

 High color depth

-If remote connection is lagging, try decreasing the color depth to 8 or even 4 bits.
-To change the color depth, navigate to the Color and CPU section in connection properties and set the color depth to a desired value.
+If remote connection is lagging, try lowering the color depth to 8- or 4-bit color.
+Go to connection properties, choose the Color and CPU tab and set the color depth.

-To improve performance, you can disable Windows Aero and turn off the wallpaper on the remote screen.
-Navigate to Additional properties and enable Disable Aero and Remove wallpaper.
+To improve performance, turn off Windows Aero (Windows 7 only) and the wallpaper on the remote screen.
+Go to connection properties, choose the Additional properties tab and select Disable Aero and Remove wallpaper.